kaygike/kaygike.github.io/index.md

 ### yt-dlp

-download video with metadata file
+Download video with metadata file.

 > use ```--batch-file FILE``` to use a text file with urls